rutishauserlab/SBCAT-NO-release-NWB/README.md

 * **Extracting Single Units:** Single unit information is extracted from the loaded NWB files for ease of indexing, using the `NWB_SB_extractUnits` function.
 If spike waveforms are not needed for analysis, the `load_all_waveforms` flag can be set to `0` to only extract the mean waveform.
 All future plots will use this mean waveform instead of a spike waveform pdf.

-* **Single Unit Analysis:** This section is preceded by a parameters section, which allows for the control of various stages of the analysis and plotting process.
+* **Determine Category Cells:** This section determines category-selective neurons among all neurons.
+It is preceded by a parameters section, which allows for the control of various stages of the analysis and plotting process.
 For example, one can choose to plot figures for significant cells by setting `paramsSC.doPlot = 1` or filter units being used for analysis by specifying a minimum firing rate threshold `paramsSC.rateFilter`.
 To disable analysis of all cells entirely, set `paramsSC.calcSelective = 0`.

 * **Selectivity by Area:** This section calculates the proportion of category-selective cells across each area measured.
-It is intended to use `importRange = 1:44`.
+It is intended to use `importRange = 1:46`.

-* **Single Unit Analysis Example:** This section plots the example category-selective cell that can be found in Fig 3a of Daume et al. To decrease loading time, please set `importRange = 6`.
+* **Category neuron Example:** This section plots the example category-selective cell that can be found in Fig 2a of Daume et al. To decrease loading time, please set `importRange = 6`.

-* **Recordings by Area:** The script also calculates the number of LFP channels and cells by area and saves the results into a .xlsx file.
-This can be disabled by setting `countAreas = 0`.
+* **GLM analysis:** This section computes the mixed-model GLM used for Fig. 3a in Daume et al. and prints/plots the results.

+* **Determine Memory-selective Cells:** This section selects for MS neurons in both areas.
+Use the parameters section above to allow for the control of various stages of the analysis and plotting process.

+* **Memory-selective neuron example:** This section plots the example memory-selective cell that can be found in Fig 4a of Daume et al (2024b).
+To decrease loading time, please set `importRange = 25`.

 Please make sure to thoroughly read the comments in the code to understand the functionality of each part.
 If you encounter any problems, please report them as issues in the repository.

-This repository has been tested successfully in MATLAB versions 2019a, 2020a, 2022a, & 2023a.
+This repository has been tested in MATLAB versions 2019a & 2024a.

 ## Contributors
 * [Jonathan Daume](mailto:Jonathan.Daume@cshs.org)